melaniemansoqa/GoReact/ReadME.md

 By Melanie Dianne

 ## Summary
-Automated functionality test for Go React Web App
-This is built using:
+Automated functionality test for Go React Web App.
+This project is built using:

 * Java as the programming language
 * Cucumber as the testing framework